Why Empathy Is the Golden Rule of Couples Communication

-As I emphatically coach the individuals and couples I work with, “Empathy first!”
-And that’s a maxim I suggest they commit to memory before verbally engaging with their partner.
-If there’s a single internal catchphrase that almost guarantees a dialogue will begin favorably—and almost regardless of the topic discussed—I’ve learned from over 35,000 hours of hands-on clinical experience that this simple “self-talk” slogan works best.
-(And, by the way, it’s also optimal with children—as in, “connection before correction.”)
+As I emphatically tell the individuals and couples I work with, “Empathy first!”
+It’s a maxim I suggest they commit to memory before verbally engaging with their partner.
+If there’s a single internal catchphrase that almost guarantees that a dialogue will begin favorably — regardless of the topic — I’ve learned from over 35,000 hours of hands-on clinical experience that this simple “self-talk” slogan works best.
+(It’s also optimal with children — as in, “connection before correction.”)

 Not that starting out with heartfelt words of understanding and compassion will always work.
-There are times when, literally, nothing can.
-But, particularly in troubling or thorny situations, where the startup is likely to determine the outcome, there’s no safer way to open a discussion than seeking to genuinely “participate” in your partner’s state of mind and emotion.
-And this is most effectively accomplished through accurately identifying with their feelings—whether they’ve been overtly stated or implied by language, facial expression, and tone of voice.
-However, the reason that vicariously entering into your partner’s subjective reality can sometimes be quite challenging is that in any individual instance their reactions may be quite dissimilar from your own.
+There are times when nothing can.
+But particularly in troubling or thorny situations where the startup is likely to determine the outcome, there’s no safer way to open a discussion than seeking to genuinely “participate” in your partner’s state of mind.
+This is most effectively accomplished through accurately identifying with their feelings, whether they’ve been overtly stated or implied by language, facial expression, and tone of voice.
+However, the reason that vicariously entering into your partner’s subjective reality can sometimes be quite challenging is that in any individual instance, their reactions may be quite dissimilar from your own.

-In the past, I published a piece demonstrating that feeling understood was in some ways actually more important than feeling loved.
-So when your partner experiences you’re sincerely making the effort to grasp where they’re coming from, odds of their being more receptive to where you’re coming from is greatly enhanced.
-Further, when you can’t discern their subjective reality, offering empathy needs to be done tentatively.
-As in, “The expression on your face right now makes me think that what I said struck you the wrong way.
-Did it make you feel hurt [angry? sad? confused? misunderstood? etc.]? . . .
+In an earlier post, I wrote that feeling understood was in some ways more important than feeling loved.
+So when your partner experiences that you’re sincerely making an effort to grasp where they’re coming from, the odds that they'll be more receptive to where you’re coming from are greatly enhanced.
+And when you can’t discern their subjective reality, offering empathy needs to be done tentatively, as in, “The expression on your face right now makes me think that what I said struck you the wrong way.
+Did it make you feel hurt (or angry, sad, confused, misunderstood, etc.?
 What are you feeling now?”

-It can hardly be overemphasized that this powerful “prelude” to talking about challenging subjects with your partner doesn’t relate just to altering the course of a conflict.
-It’s also ideal for situations where your sole objective is to console your partner when they’re confiding in you some deeply felt inadequacy or failure that’s distressing them.
+It can hardly be overemphasized that this powerful prelude to talking about challenging subjects doesn’t relate just to altering the course of a conflict.
+It’s also ideal in situations where your sole objective is to console your partner when they’re confiding in you a deeply felt inadequacy or failure that’s distressing them.

-For instance, let’s say in interviewing for a position your partner coveted, they accidentally put their foot in their mouth.
+Let’s say in interviewing for a position your partner coveted, they accidentally put their foot in their mouth.
 And now, certain that they blew it, they can’t stop beating themselves up.
-If you start out by saying: “Well, don’t forget, there’s been times when you did really well in an interview,” they’re probably not going to experience much comfort.
-They’re a lot more likely to feel you’re not in sync with them, maybe even invalidating them.
-For you’re doing nothing to emotionally identify the nature, or extent, of their disturbance—and by doing so, "joining" them.
-What they need is for you to recognize their discouraged, disconcerted feelings (whether they be embarrassment, failure, shame, humiliation, or anything else).
+If you start out by saying, “Well, don’t forget, there have been times when you did really well in an interview,” they’re probably not going to experience much comfort.
+They’re more likely to feel you’re not in sync with them, and are maybe even invalidating them.
+For you’re doing nothing to emotionally identify the nature, or extent, of their disturbance, and by doing so, "joining" them.
+What they need is for you to recognize their discouraged, disconcerted feelings.

-Note how much more thoughtful and “involved” this alternative, more elaborate response sounds.
-How it communicates more connection, caring, and concern.
-On the contrary, if you immediately responded by taking a stance of (rather glib) reassurance, or making problem-solving suggestions, or—worse of all—critically sitting in judgment on your partner’s sub-par performance, these admittedly more common responses would do little, if anything, to help heal the psychological wound your partner may still be bleeding from.
+Note how much more thoughtful and “involved” this alternative, more elaborate response sounds, and how it communicates more connection, caring, and concern.
+If you immediately responded by taking a stance of glib reassurance, or made problem-solving suggestions, or — worst of all — critically sat in judgment on your partner’ performance, these admittedly more common responses would have done little, if anything, to help heal the psychological wound your partner may still be experiencing.

 Here’s another example:

-Is it not obvious that first “meeting” your partner where they are lays the emotional groundwork for any comforting message you might wish to convey? that anything reassuring you might say will register a lot deeper once you’ve vicariously reflected their upset back to them—effectively “united” yourself with them?
+Is it not obvious that first “meeting” your partner where they are lays the emotional groundwork for any comforting message you might wish to convey?
+And that anything reassuring you might say will register more deeply once you’ve vicariously reflected their upset back to them — effectively “uniting” yourself with them?

-All the same, as effective as an initial empathic response to your partner usually works, it’s not easy to do—especially in situations where your buttons have been pushed.
-For then, either you’re not at all inclined to respond this way, or you simply haven’t developed the communication expertise to do so.
-If what I’ve described were easy to do, undoubtedly a lot more people would be doing it.
-But frankly, precious few of us have the awareness, or the emotional strength and resilience, to respond this way.
-Given human nature, it just doesn’t come naturally to us.
+All the same, as effectively as an initial empathic response to your partner usually works, it’s not easy to do — especially when your buttons have been pushed.
+Then, either you’re not at all inclined to respond this way, or you simply haven’t developed the communication expertise to do so.
+If what I’ve described was easy to do, a lot more people would do it.
+But few of us truly have the awareness or the emotional strength and resilience to respond this way.
+Given human nature, it just doesn’t come naturally.

 © 2017 Leon F. Seltzer, Ph.D.
 All Rights Reserved.